• Skip to main content

 Air Fryer Tilapia

-Air Fryer Tilapia is a quick, easy and juicy fish recipe for your next weeknight dinner.
-Flavored with garlic and parmesan, this tilapia recipe has no breadcrumbs and goes great with roasted vegetables or rice.
+Air Fryer Tilapia (fresh or frozen!) is a flakey fish recipe for your next weeknight dinner.
+Flavored with garlic butter and parmesan, this tilapia recipe has no breadcrumbs or breading and goes great with roasted seasonal vegetables or rice.

 Print Pin SaveSaved!